TheBerkin/rant3/README.md

 <br/><b><i>Generating text has never been this simple.</i></b>
 </p>

 **Rant** is a language for adding rich variations to text.
-It is capable of performing a wide variety of generation tasks, including but not limited to:

-* Generating HTML, JSON, and other recursive text-based data structures
-* Writing randomly generated words, sentences, and even stories
-* Creating strong passwords
-* Generating character names and other attributes
-* Applying filters to strings
-* Random picking from uniform and weighted data sets
+It writes what you don't want to, faster.

+Features:

+* A powerful dictionary querying system for selecting random words
+* Randomized branching
+* Printing loops (repeaters) with optional separators
+* Automatic capitalization and indefinite article (a/an) formatting
+* Multiple outputs
+* Insert/modify text in existing output
+* Subroutines for easy task repetition
-* Self-generating code
+* Self-generating code (metapatterns)
+* Arithmetic functionality
+* Advanced control flow with flags and comparisons
+* Probability modifiers to control frequency of certain elements
-* An ass-ton more...
-The sky is the limit!
+* Much, much more...

 Need some examples?
 Behold!